henriquestiagoo/matched-geometry-effect-demo/README.md

 Hi! 👋

-This is the sample app for the issue #33: [🔶 How the matchedGeometryEffect() saved the day 🦸‍♂️](https://www.ioscoffeebreak.com/issue/issue33) of the iOS Coffee Break.
+This is the sample app for the issue #33: [🔶 How the matchedGeometryEffect() saved the day 🦸‍♂️](https://www.ioscoffeebreak.com/issue/issue33) of the iOS Coffee Break, showcasing the benefits of animating your SwiftUI views with the Matched Geometry Effect.

 <br />

 <p float="center">